-Meetings and Special Voting Requirements
+Meetings and Special Voting Rrquirements

 An annual meeting of the shareholders will be held each year, at least 30 days after delivery of our annual report.
 Special meetings of shareholders may be called only upon the request of a majority of the directors, a majority of the independent directors, the chairman, the president or upon the written request of shareholders holding at least 10% of the shares.
 The presence of a majority of the outstanding shares either in person or by proxy shall constitute a quorum.
-Generally, the affirmative vote of a action authorized by our articles of incorporation, except that a majority of the votes represented in person or by proxy at a meeting at which a quorum is present is sufficient to elect a director.
+Generally, the affirmative vote of a majority of all votes entitled to be cast is necessary to take shareholder action authorized by our articles of incorporation, except that a majority of the votes represented in person or by proxy at a meeting at which a quorum is present is sufficient to elect a director.